SereneLian/DXA_scan_BCBA/README.md

 The binning strategy and weighting scheme should be determined based on the age distribution of the dataset under analysis.

-Morever, finetuning can also improve this.
 Besdeis,regression-based age-bias correction can also solve (correcting regression-to-the-mean effects by regressing predicted age on chronological age and using residuals as age gap).